Luke Cooper

 Introduction:

 Hello!
-I'm Luke, an Auckland-based Mix Engineer and Producer with a passion for elevating music to its highest potential.
+I'm Luke, an LA-based Mix Engineer and Producer with a passion for elevating music to its highest potential.
 My journey in the music industry began over a decade ago, and since then, I've been fortunate to collaborate with a diverse range of artists, from rock legends like Skid Row to hip-hop icons like Nelly.

 Primary Service: